-The House of Representatives and Senate passed their respective budgets out of their committees this week.
-The stage is now set for budget amendments in full Appropriations committee and the full floor.
-Once the bills pass off their chamber we can then start the budget conference process.
+The House of Representatives and Senate passed their respective budgets out of their Appropriations Committees this week.
+We are now ready for the House and Senate to file budget amendments on the floor and set the stage for the budget conference process.